DavidHromyk/davidhromyk.github.io/_posts/2019-04-10-SlackAutomation.md

 CGroup: /system.slice/jenkins.service
 ```

+Now that our Jenkins service is active let's open up the firewall.

 #### Open Up The Firewall

-By defaul Jenkins runs on port 8080, so we will need to go ahead and open that port up using `ufw`.
+By default Jenkins runs on port 8080, so we will need to go ahead and open that port up using `ufw`.
 Simply run:

 ```bash
 $ sudo ufw allow 8080